Manchester by the Sea (film): Production

+Development

 Matt Damon and John Krasinski brainstormed a film about an "emotionally crippled" handyman, and took the idea to Lonergan for his input, thinking Krasinski would star and Damon would direct.
 Damon had worked with Lonergan on the 2011 film Margaret.
 Both actors became occupied with other projects while Lonergan worked on the screenplay for three years.
 After Damon read a rough draft of the script, he insisted Lonergan should direct the project and that Damon would star in it.
 They announced they would collaborate on the project on September 6, 2014, and pre-production began two days later.
 However, Damon would not have a break in his schedule for another year.
 In early December 2014, while filming The Finest Hours, Casey Affleck told The Boston Globe he would replace Damon in the lead role.
 Damon said he "wouldn't give this role up to anybody but Casey Affleck."